Excelling Leaders Institute

 • Do I still need to attend the university wide orientation?

 Yes!
 Pre-orientation is a way for ELI students to build community before the university orientation.
-All ELI students are highly encouraged to attend the university orientation in addition to the pre -orientation held by ELI.
+All ELI students are expectedto attend the university orientation (called Discoveries Week) in addition to the pre -orientation held by ELI.

 eli img 0581